mmarzolla/parallel-intersections/README.md

 # Parallel Intersection-Counting algorithm

-This repository contains a parallel implementation of the intersection-counting algorithm described in the paper:
+This repository contains the implementation of the parallel intersection-counting algorithm described in the paper:

 > M. Marzolla, G. Birolo, G. D'Angelo, P. Fariselli, "Parallel